Llancaiach Branch: The second Llancaiach branch

 As the Taff Bargoed line neared completion, the TVR considered what use might be made of it.
 It started from Llancaiach, but the TVR branch to that place had long since been out of use, and access to it was over the Taff Vale Extension line from Quaker's Yard.
-The TVR decided on the construction of a new branch to Llancaiach, and obtained Parliamentary authorisation on 21 July 1873.
+The TVR decided on the construction of a new branch to Llancaiach, and obtained the Taff Vale Railway Act 1873 (36 & 37 Vict. c. clviii) giving authorisation on 21 July 1873.
 The earlier line was still extant, although disused.
 The new powers were to build a deviation on it to pass the old inclined plane; and to confirm the making of the junction at Llancaiach with the GWR Taff Vale Extension line, and also to make a new east-facing junction there.

 Opening, and a dispute

 After a delayed start, the line was said to be ready on 18 July 1878, but the GWR had not yet made the junction connection at Llancaiach.
 The east curve there had been laid in, but its junction with the GWR was also not formed.
 The TVR seems to have acquiesced in leaving the east curve unused: it had no running powers eastward; it removed most of the track and the east curve was never opened.

 The TVR informed the GWR that it intended to use its running powers over the joint line from 1 September 1878, but Dowlais as an objective seems to have reduced in priority: the TVR's own connection to the Dowlais Railway was still in existence.
 The priority now was access to the Navigation Colliery at Treharris, and traffic from the Taff Bargoed line itself, as well as the collieries at Llancaiach.
 The GWR disputed the use of the running powers to get access to Navigation Colliery: the running powers were to get access to the Taff Bargoed line, not to serve intermediate locations.

 This led to an impasse, and the line was not used; the situation remained until the Dowlais Iron Company was sinking new pits at Aberdare Junction (Abercynon) and desired to send construction materials there from Dowlais.
 The GWR conveyed them to Llancaiach and the TVR took them on from there from November 1889, the first regular use of the Llancaiach branch for 19 years.
 From 1890 some traffic was brought down from the Llancaiach colliery, on the north side of the line; the TVR had to pay the GWR a toll to cross the Taff Vale Extension line.
 The volume of traffic was not great.